li-boxuan/Parallel-GAT/cpp/README.md

 version dropped by 21.59%, but the parallell speedup remained the same.
 One small pitfall is that the accuracy dropped from 0.965841 to 0.924718, but we are confident that this is because the model parameters were trained in the original way of computing softmax.
-Due to the way the oracle version is implemented, it is cumbersome to align it to our C++ version and retrain the model.
+Due to the way the PyTorch version is implemented, it is cumbersome to align it to our C++ version and retrain the model.
 We leave it as an exercise if readers are interested.